fellowship/upskill_challenges_02/Platform/README.md

-# No-code Platform Challenge
+# No-code Platform Challenges
-Platform Challenge is a non-coding Machine Learning challenges.
-In this Challenge, you are expected to create a training dataset, train and test your models, then send your model along with its predictions.
-The Challenge consists of two parts:
+Platform Challenges are non-coding Machine Learning challenges.
+You are expected to create a training dataset, train and test your models, then send your model along with their predictions.
+The Challenges are:
 - **Jeans Challenge**
 - **Jackets and Shirt Challenge**